deretou/ethereum-labs/ethereum/ethereum-tools.md

 # BONUS (OPTIONAL) STEPS

-### STEP 17

-Practice transfers of ether using Metamask, geth, and Infura.
+### STEP 17: Practice transfers of ether using Metamask, geth, and Infura.

+* Feel free to experiment
+* Or, do the steps below, which give you the detailed instructions, and then go back to this step and experiment some more.

 ### STEP 18: Account balance query